Image: NASA/JPL/University of Arizona

 These astronauts, they are very smart; not everybody gets to be an astronaut.
 They corral what they can find into the center of the spacecraft: some hairpins, a lingerie catalog, three sticks of chewing gum, a broken pair of sunglasses, a high-powered laser, and a thing a female astronaut claims is for massaging one's back.
 Objects float in a way that would be pleasing in a museum of contemporary art.
 The astronauts decide to think and invite the spacecraft to join them.
 The spacecraft would rather look at the great red spot of Jupiter.
 Red.
 There are so many varieties.
 The multi-colored lights on the control panel shimmer.
 Green.
 Orange.
 Purple.
 Yellow.
 Blue.

 The astronauts busy themselves with chewing gum and exchanging parts, tinkering and wondering on the ubiquitousness of hairpins.
-Their contraption casts shadows of butterflies and rabbits that tickle the walls of the spacecraft, but then they succeed in crafting a laser show featuring a mock-up of the universe.
+Their contraption casts shadows of butterflies and rabbits, tickling the walls of the spacecraft, but then they succeed in crafting a laser show featuring a mock-up of the universe.
 Even the Big Dipper.
 And Halley's Comet, streaking over the control panel, awakening the computer.
 A soft hope falls over the astronauts and the spacecraft, drifting out towards the end of the solar system.